-The central challenge in designing this survey was identifying M-dwarfs where transit detection at extended periods has \emph{only recently become possible}---stars overlooked by existing surveys due to insufficient temporal coverage.
-For M3--M6 dwarfs, multi-sector baselines of several hundred to $>$2\,500~d extend the searchable period range to $P \sim 50$--$100$~d, well beyond the reach of single-sector surveys.

-To isolate the target population, a 9-step selection funnel was applied to the 498\,312 TIC M-dwarfs, progressively narrowing to stars that crossed the multi-sector detectability threshold with TESS Cycle~6+ observations:
+The central challenge in designing this survey was identifying M-dwarfs where making transit detections at extended periods has only recently become possible, as stars had previously been overlooked by existing surveys due to insufficient temporal coverage.
+For M3-M6 dwarfs, multisector baselines of several hundred to $>$2\,500~d extend the searchable period range to $P \sim 50$--$100$~d, well beyond the reach of single-sector surveys.
+To isolate the target population, a nine-step selection funnel was applied to the 498\,312 TIC M-dwarfs, progressively narrowing to stars that crossed the multisector detectability threshold with TESS Cycle~6+ observations.

-\subsubsection{Sample Composition by Spectral Type}
+\subsubsection{Sample composition by spectral type}

-The sample is restricted to spectral types M3--M6 ($T_{\mathrm{eff}} = 2700$--$3400$~K), excluding earlier M-dwarfs (M0--M2) for two reasons: